July 22, 2020

 Chapter 9 Tamara’s house and the family who lived next door.

-Tamara got out of the car and she recalls how hard the pavement was, hard and clean unlike the dusty streets of Karachi.
+Tamara got out of the car and she recalls how hard the pavement was..
 She looked up at the house that stretched before her.

 Number 110 Alma Road.
 It had white walls and a wooden front door painted black with stain glassed window at the top of the door.
-To the left of her as she stood facing was Number 100, Samir Uncle’s house.
+To the left of her as she stood facing was Number 100, her father ‘s friends house Uncle Muneer’s house.

 Uncle Samir’s house